zachary-ai/smykm-skill/README.md

 ## Credits

+This framework is based on the SMYKM (Show Me You Know Me) methodology originally developed by [Sam Sales Consulting](https://www.samsalesconsulting.com/showmeyouknowme/).

-Developed through analysis of 500+ successful SMYKM outreach campaigns across multiple industries and refined through practical application in B2B sales environments.
+This implementation was developed through analysis of 500+ successful SMYKM outreach campaigns across multiple industries and refined through practical application in B2B sales environments.

 ---